SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 1

 The general structure is *agricultural diversity/landraces + action* - this phrase covers terms which are used in the context of agricultural diversity.
-Phrase 2 expands.
+Phrase 2 expands with generic terms for diversity that must be combined with agricultural terms.

 Conserving wild relatives and traditional varieties is considered maintaining genetic diversity. `agrobiodiversity` is wider than only the species used in agriculture - it covers also the non-harvested species that support production and agro-ecosystems (e.g. pollinators, soil-organisms) (<a id="FAO2004">[FAO, 2004](#f10)</a>).
-It is considered relevant and included, as although the target does not focus on these supporting species, research about agrobiodiversity is likely looking at the whole system (i.e. supporting diversity AND agricultural diversity). `conserv*` will cover e.g. conservation breeding, on-farm conservation etc..
+It is considered relevant and included, as agrobiodiversity looks at the whole system (i.e. supporting diversity AND agricultural diversity). `conserv*` will cover e.g. conservation breeding, on-farm conservation etc.

 ``` Ceylon =
 TS=